 Both the excise tax and the franchise tax are computed and paid using a single form (FAE 170).
-Returns are due on the 15th day of the fourth month after the end of a business's tax year; for businesses whose tax year follows the calendar year, this means April 15th.
+Returns are due on the 15th day of the fourth month after the end of a business's tax year.
+For businesses whose tax year follows the calendar year, this means April 15th.

-Let’s briefly look at additional details for five of the most common forms of Tennessee business: corporations (i.e., C corporations), S corporations, LLCs, partnerships, and sole proprietorships.
+Here's a brief look at additional details for five of the most common forms of Tennessee business: corporations (i.e., C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Corporations.
 Tennessee corporations are subject to both the excise tax and the franchise tax.

-S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status; unlike a traditional corporation, an S corporation is not subject to separate federal income tax.
-Furthermore, most states also do not subject S corporations to a separate income tax, and instead tax each individual shareholder on the portion of the corporation's annual net income he or she receives.
+An S corporation is created by first forming a traditional corporation and then filing a special form with the IRS to elect S status; unlike a traditional corporation, an S corporation is not subject to separate federal income tax.
+Furthermore, most states also do not subject S corporations to a separate income tax, and instead, tax each individual shareholder on the portion of the corporation's annual net income they receive.
 In other words, in most states, S corporations are pass-through entities.
-Tennessee, however, is different: it does not recognize the federal “S” election, and instead treats S corporations like traditional corporations, including requiring them to pay the same taxes as traditional corporations.
+Tennessee, however, is different: it does not recognize the federal S election, and instead treats S corporations like traditional corporations, including requiring them to pay the same taxes as traditional corporations.
 In other words, like most other forms of business in Tennessee, S corporations are subject to both the excise tax and the franchise tax.
-An individual shareholder, however, does not owe state tax on whatever portion of the corporation’s net income he or she ultimately receives.
+At the same time, dividends, wages, or salary an individual shareholder receives from an S corporation are not subject to state income tax.